domgom/kontr/ROADMAP.md

 ## NICE TO HAVE
-web not write files in the server web package name, filename, env variable name and other options web take current version for maven and gradle blocks
+web not write files in the server web package name, filename, env variable name and other options

 html encoding of uri and query params (http client responsibility?) openapi to rq{}